-It is recognised that on occasion it may be necessary from time to time for pupils to use public transport, where buses and trains are not fitted with seat belts.
-Learning how to behave appropriately in using public transport is a valuable life skill pupils should be taught.
+On occasion pupils may be transported via public transport, where buses and trains are not fitted with seat belts.
+Learning how to behave appropriately in using public transport is a valuable life skill which pupils should be taught.
+This will be risk assessed to consider the age and maturity of the pupils concerned.